CFD Trading Tips by CFDagent

 (1) Choose CFD Providers Wisely

 Choose only among high regulated CFD providers offering segregated client bank accounts.
-Moreover, prefer CFD companies which are not based in offshore countries and that have been around for more than 5 years.
+Moreover, traders should prefer CFD companies that are not based in offshore countries and that have been around for more than 5 years.
 In other words, when trading online give extra weight to the safety of your money.
 There are many other important issues when choosing a CFD broker including the availability of fund methods, spreads, availability of desired assets, availability of platforms, etc.

 (2) Focus on a Couple of Assets

 It is far better to concentrate on a few assets than trying to trade every available CFD instrument.
-Become an expert of the assets your trade.
+Become an expert on the assets of your trade.
 There are many professional traders who choose to trade solely one asset, for example, they trade EURUSD or Gold or Oil.
 These 3 assets enjoy great liquidity and almost perfect information.
 High liquidity means lower trading cost and good information means better chances of success.